aws-samples/config-resource-compliance-dashboard/README.md

 These features work alongside the AWS Config Resource Compliance Dashboard (CRCD) solution.
 - Organizational taxonomy - Deploy the [CID Data Collection](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/data-collection.html) to collect organization data.
 You will be able to add your organizational taxonomy to the dashboard during deployment.
 - [Backfill](./backfill/README.md) - Make your compliance history visible on the dashboard right after deployment.
-- [Generative AI assistant](./documentation/generative_ai_assistant.md) - Create a compliance chat agent that understands your environment and provides contextual insights by using Amazon Quick’s generative AI capabilities powered by your AWS Config dashboard.
+- [Generative AI assistant](./documentation/generative_ai_assistant.md) - Deploy a compliance chat agent that understands your environment and provides contextual insights by using Amazon Quick’s generative AI capabilities powered by your AWS Config dashboard.
 - [CRCD conformance pack](./conformance_pack/README.md) - Deploy a curated set of AWS Config rules that identify misconfigurations leveraged during the most common security incidents.
 Evaluate your threat-informed security posture on a dedicated section of the dashboard.